Why

 coaching as their professional career.
 While tutors focus

-on the "little picture," work on short-term issues, and
+on the little picture, work on short-term issues, and offer

-offer simple fixes, academic coaches focus on the "big
+simple fixes, academic coaches focus on the big picture,

-picture," work on both short and long term problems and
+work on both short and long term problems and solutions,

 All coaches are tutors – but not all tutors are